erinknowles0501/fridgepoetry2/README.md

 -   Fridge card has information about who is currently 'on' the fridge - maybe live updates
 -   Can delete words in word-edit mode on fridge
 -   Can change word z-index
+-   Can change theme of fridge - background, color scheme
+-   Different 'word sets' to populate fridge with, in different themes or vibes.
+Emoji set?
+-   Users can add a photo/todo list to the fridge
+-   Users can opt-in to sharing hometown so we can add a weather widget (and/or local time widget) showing the time and weather for different users.
+Cute for friends and families who live far away from each other.

 Creep:

 -   E2E encrypted chat
 -   Add pics and postit notes to fridge w/ magnets.
 Add calendar!
 From Calendy?
 Add plugin system so people can create their own widgets - Facebook, weather, todo list, favorite game...
+-   Users can create and share their own word sets

 ## MVP Required components